Sairamthecityhunter/Sai-Chat/VERCEL-DEPLOY.md

 ✅ **ERR_REQUIRE_ESM Error**: Fixed by downgrading `nanoid` from v5 to v4 (v4 supports CommonJS `require()`)

+⚠️ **IMPORTANT LIMITATION**: Socket.IO WebSockets do NOT work on Vercel serverless functions.
+The app will deploy and serve static files, but real-time chat features will not work.
+For full Socket.IO support, deploy to **Railway** or **Render** instead (see `VERCEL-LIMITATIONS.md`).

 ## Deployment Steps

 ### 1. Install Vercel CLI (if not already installed)